salkuadrat/lucifer/README.md

 res.clearCookie('username');
 ```

-Or to clear all cookies.
+Or you may use the following code to clear all cookies.

 ```dart
 res.clearCookies();